grafana/tempo/docs/sources/tempo/operations/backend_search.md

 At Grafana Labs, we prefer to scale queries horizontally by adding more replicas.
 If you see out of memory (OOM) errors, it might be worth scaling the queriers vertically.

-There should always be two replicas of query-frontends in a cluster.
+We recommend running at least two replicates of query-frontend.
+These replicas should be scaled vertically instead of horizontally.
 If you need to scale, scale query-frontends vertically by adding more CPU and RAM.
 Currently, query-frontends aren’t scaled horizontally, but this might change in the future.